ArielJiang0520/fandom-wizard/README.md

 # Deep Learning Fandom Wizard

-This project has the aim of bringing NLP and Deep Leaning to the Fandom community.
+This project brings NLP and Deep Leaning to the Fandom community.
 We want to understand everything fandom-related, especially the fanfictions!

+## BASE method

+- Data source: AO3

+- fundation: word embeddings
+  - pre-trained on numberbatch

 ## Feature: Fanfiction Digestion

-1. Auto-classifying
-  - is this fanfic romantic?
-PG-13? angst or fluff?
+- First step: fanfiction classifying
+  - ratings/fandoms/tags prediction
+  - MLP
+  - sentiment classifying

-2. Writing styles analysis
+- Writing styles
   - Is the vocabulary rich?
 Would it be considered "well-written" in a common sense?
 What is the literature value?
+  - what makes a fanfiction good? is there lietrature evidance we can find?

-3. Recommend similar content
+- Recommend similar content
-  - Give us a good fanfic you read recently, we will recommend something that is similar to it.
-It could be of similar sentiment, style, fandom, or pairing
+  - finding out similar fanfictions in terms of sentiment/writing styles/vocabulary usage/fandoms

-4. Compile music playlist
+- Compile music playlist
   - Give us a fanfic, we will compile a Spotify playlist
+  - Lyrics and Audio both match the fanfics

+## Analysis

+- What are the differences between fandoms in terms of fanfics?
+- Differences between pairings?
+- Sexual content is prevailing in the fandom community, what information can we extract from it?

 ## What do we need from the community?